La La Anthony Flaunts Cleavage In Plunging Black Jumpsuit At Breast Cancer Fundraiser

 La La Anthony gave her fans something to talk about on Friday when she posted a photo of herself rocking an elegant black bodysuit.
-The garment’s neckline plunges to her belly button and shows off the Dave Kotinskyactress’ cleavage.
+The garment’s neckline plunged to her belly button and showed off the actress’s cleavage.
 La La chose to keep her hairstyle simple, opting to wear her hair in a sleek low ponytail.
-But she added some extra drama to the look with her smoky eye makeup and chunky dangle earrings.
+But she added some extra drama to the look with her smoky eye makeup and chunky dangling earrings.

 As the caption notes, the former MTV host wore the outfit to the QVC Presents ‘FFANY Shoes on Sale’ event, a gala that raises money for breast cancer research.
 According to The Daily Mail, La La spoke at the event as well, and they published a photo of her onstage.